kartikmaha/terraform_ansible/README.md

-# 🚀 Terraform + Ansible Multi-Environment Infrastructure
+# 🚀 AWS DevOps Pipeline built with Terraform, Ansible and Github Actions

 Production-style infrastructure provisioning and configuration management using Terraform (IaC), Ansible (Automation) and GitHub Action (CI/CD).
 This project demonstrates how to provision cloud resources and configure them automatically across multiple environments.